santigarcor/laratrust/docs/docs/8.x/usage/blade-templates.md

 @permission('manage-admins')
     <p>This is visible to users with the given permissions.
 Gets translated to
-    \Laratrust::isAbleTo('manage-admins').
+    \Laratrust::hasPermission('manage-admins').
 The @can directive is already taken by core laravel authorization package, hence the @permission directive instead.</p>
 @endpermission